5 Proven Ways to Improve Your Child’s Memory

-There are a number of ways that diet and digestion link to memory.
-According to a paper in Nature Reviews Neuroscience discusses how vagus nerve stimulation or VNS demonstrates the link between digestion and the brain, for example (the vagus nerve being the one in control of the digestive tract).
-Increases in certain gut hormones increases memory in rats, and better energy metabolism also improves cognition.
+There are many ways that diet and digestion link to memory.
+A paper in Nature Reviews Neuroscience discusses how vagus nerve stimulation or VNS demonstrates the connection between digestion and the brain, for example (the vagus nerve being the one in control of the digestive tract).
+Increases in certain gut hormones boost memory in rats, and better energy metabolism also improves cognition.
 That, plus the benefits of specific nutrients like omega-3 fatty acids, shows how diet can dramatically improve memory.

-So, to improve your child’s memory, make sure that they have a varied diet that provides real energy, not just a sugar rush.
+So, to improve your child’s memory, make sure that they have a varied diet that provides natural energy, not just a sugar rush.

 3) Make Sure They Rest and Sleep

 Next, you have to think about how much sleep your child is getting.
-It’s important that they get a full night’s rest so that they can focus the next day.
-More sleep means more wakefulness, and more wakefulness means that they don’t get distracted as easily.
+They must get a whole night’s rest to focus on the next day.
+More sleep means more wakefulness, and more wakefulness implies that they don’t get distracted as easily.